xrdocs/programmability/_tutorials/2016-09-15-xr-data-model-overview.md

 601/$
 ```

-At this point we have account for 230 of the initial list of 428.
-What about the other 198 YANG files?
+At this point we have account for 230 of the initial list of 428 YANG files.
+What about the other 198 files?
 As mentioned above, data models are defined by one of more modules and submodules.
 Some operational models are defined using submodels.
-Those files have suffix `oper-sub` followed by a sequence number.
+Those files use the suffix `oper-sub` followed by a sequence number.
 We find 180 files that define submodules:

 ```
 601/$ ls Cisco-IOS-XR-*oper-sub[1-9].yang | wc -l